Leland-Kwong/site-sync/README.md

+# Site Sync

-# Site Sync - a tool for syncing static site data to a remote service
+## Sync static site data to a remote service

 _Note: this project is in the Beta stage and is not recommended for production_

-Site kit currently consists of a set of tools to make it easier to incrementally update an Algolia search index for static sites.
+Site sync currently consists of a set of tools to make it easier to incrementally update an Algolia search index for static sites.